-Sovereign Sports are a team of contractors who specialise in constructing tennis courts and installing sports surfaces.
+Sovereign Sports is a team of contractors who specialise in constructing tennis courts and installing sports surfaces.
 We offer our services to clients throughout the South East of England, having installed tennis courts and MUGA surfaces in many schools, councils, clubs and private homes.

 Once we have met you for an initial site visit, we will then provide you with a no-obligation quote for the work involved.
-Once we get your go-ahead, we will then work with you to get the work completed in an efficient and timely manner.
+Once we get your go-ahead, we will work with you to get the work completed in an efficient and timely manner.

 In most cases, the only planning permission you are required to obtain in advance is for the fence.
 However, this is rarely an issue, especially when new courts are being built within a private garden.

 If the court is being built on land which requires a change of use, then the court area itself would require planning permission too.
 If you wanted to build the court in a field or meadow that backs onto the property, for example, then you would likely need to gain permission to build it on that proposed site.

 To double-check that your planned tennis court construction can go ahead, please visit the Planning Portal website.

 Exterior tennis courts should ideally be positioned with their length running from north to south, in order to make the most of the sunshine.
 Since the sun rises in the east and sets in the west, its rays will shine across the court rather than in the face of the players – making it easier to focus on playing.
 This is not essential though, as we recognise that there might not always be the right space available.
 Our team are therefore more than happy to construct tennis courts which face in any direction.

 A tennis court needs to be perfectly level so, in an ideal world, the site you want to build it on should already be reasonably level with no surrounding trees or foliage.
 If, however, the site has a significant slope then this could affect how long the excavation work will take to do, which may influence the cost involved.